sonmarcho/sonmarcho.github.io/index.markdown

 which in turn is the [reason why I discovered computer programming](https://github.com/Kachoc/CrowdEngine).
 I later applied this
-habit to playing the piano and even more recently to [learning Chinese](3_months_of_chinese_conversation.gif) after I lived in Shanghai in 2019 (I haven't passed any HSK yet, but am seriously working on it).
+discipline to playing the piano and even more recently to [learning Chinese](3_months_of_chinese_conversation.gif) after I lived in Shanghai in 2019 (I haven't passed any HSK yet, but am seriously working on it).